Adèle Haenel: Personal life

 In 2014, Haenel came out as a lesbian during her César award acceptance speech and acknowledged her relationship with director Céline Sciamma, whom she met in 2007 on the set of Water Lilies.
 The couple amicably split in 2018, before they began work on Portrait of a Lady on Fire.
 Haenel and Sciamma have remained close.

 Haenel identifies as a feminist.
 She is a prominent face of France's #MeToo movement, and was the first prominent actress to speak publicly about abuse in the French film industry.
 In a November 2019 Mediapart interview, Haenel accused director Christophe Ruggia of sexually harassing her from the time she was 12 to 15 after casting her in his film Les Diables.
 Following the experience, she considered abandoning acting altogether.
 Haenel's account was backed up by many people who had worked on the film and noted Ruggia's inappropriate behaviour towards her, along with letters he wrote her at the time proclaiming his love for her.
 As a result, Ruggia was expelled from the Société des réalisateurs de films, the French directors' guild.
 Though Haenel deliberately chose not to go to the police with her accusations, citing the justice system as "usually condemning so few sexual offenders" and "only one rape out of a hundred" and saying, "the justice ignores us, we ignore the justice", the publicity her interviews brought to the abuse led the Paris prosecutor's office to announce it was investigating Ruggia.
 Haenel later changed her mind about working with the police and officially filed a complaint against Ruggia in November 2019.
-In January 2020, the police charged Ruggia with sexual aggression against a minor by a person of authority and sexual harassment.
+In January 2020, the police charged Ruggia with "sexual assaults on a 15-year-old minor by a person having authority."
 In February 2025, Ruggia was convicted of sexually assaulting Haenel as a minor and sentenced to two years in prison suspended; he was also required to wear an electronic monitor for two years of house arrest.

 On 28 February 2020, Haenel, Céline Sciamma, Noémie Merlant, and Aïssa Maïga walked out of the 45th César Awards ceremony after Roman Polanski, who was convicted of raping thirteen-year old Samantha Geimer in 1977, won the award for Best Director for his film An Officer and a Spy.
 As Haenel left, she waved her fist and shouted "La honte!" ("Shame!"), and after exiting the auditorium, she was filmed clapping sarcastically and shouting "Bravo la pédophilie!" ("Bravo, paedophilia!").